Deepak-Khandelwal/nginx-apache/Web_Security.md

-# Harden your Server Configuration to stop unwanted cyber attacks
+# Harden your Server Configuration to prevent unwanted cyber attacks

 # 1. Blind SQL Injection
 SQL injection is a vulnerability that allows an attacker to alter back-end SQL statements by manipulating the user input.
 An SQL injection occurs when web applications accept user